 The contents of an extended-release tablet are slowly released into the body over 12 or 24 hours, with analgesic effects lasting up to 24 hours.
 This is an ideal option for patients who suffer from mild to moderate chronic pain.
 Patients with acute or chronic pain can buy codeine online from our secure platform to conveniently get an effective pain solution.

-For more information and to view our complete product range visit www.cheapsleepingtablets.com, where along with the most popular painkillers, you will find a selection of anxiety medication and available sleeping pills in the UK.
+For more information and to view our complete product range visit www.cheapsleepingtablets.com, where along with the most popular painkillers, you will find a selection of anxiety medication and available sleeping pills in the EU.
 If you have any questions about the products sold on our website you can contact our medically trained customer service staff 24 hours a day.

 Don't forget to like, subscribe and leave a comment!